tomki1/file-transfer-system/README.txt

 Kimberly Tom

-Readme file for Project 2, TCP File Transfer System:
+Readme file for TCP File Transfer System:

 ftserver.c was written in C.
 ftclient.py was written in python.